kristin-vrona/Vrona-Profile/index.md

 > **I am currently on the job market and available for interviews.**
 >

-I am confident leading end-to-end projects independently and in fast-paced collaborative endvironments and bring 10+ years of applied data-science experience.
-Clear communication throughout the research process is a top priority for me and I ensure transaparency about methods, limitations, and project scope.
+With 10+ years of experience in data-driven analysis, I am confident leading end-to-end projects independently and in fast-paced collaborative environments.

-Feel free to contact me via LinkedIn, Job Openings for Economists (JOE), or via email (see Contact tab).
+Feel free to contact me by email, LinkedIn, or Job Openings for Economists (JOE).

-In my spare time, I write and perform music, go on long walks with my giant pup, Benny, and spend as much time outdoors as possible before the Midwest winters kick in.